cmbant/benasque/README.md

 ### Participant Directory
 - Participant profiles with photos, research interests, and arXiv links
 - Add/Edit functionality with local storage validation
-- Sorting by name and filtering by interests
+- Sorting by name and filtering by interests and dates
+- Date-based filtering (weekly and daily) with registration integration
 - Image upload with automatic resizing
 - Direct signup links for easy registration